 The PRU offer a wide range of outdoor activities including rock climbing, caving, canoeing, off road cycling, hill walking, ghyll scrambling and other adventurous activities.
 The activities are undertaken at numerous locations in South Cumbria, including Coniston, Langdale, Grisedale Forest, Humphrey Head and in the Yorkshire Dales.

-As well as offering challenging and enjoyable activities, Outdoor Education has links with other areas of the curriculum.
+As well as offering challenging and enjoyable activities, Outdoor Education has links with other areas of the curriculum, including Maths, English and Science.

-• Completed Activities Short Course book and evidence of challenges completed
+• The AIM Award requires evidence of challenges completed

 • Planning and reviewing documents